Joincaliber-io/HacktoberFest-22-KeywordIdentifier/README.md

 Input will be a docx or pdf resume file.

 Output should be a json or any other format with each word in the resume and its number of occurrence.
+You can use any available library/package or Open API to implement this.

 Example pdf: